Previous Part << >> Next Part

 James though was more interested in the radio and so shushed him back into silence.

 "The unknown terrorist who targeted the candidate D. Boss of the DUD party after his campaign address in Newcastle is still at large.
-His identity is at this moment of time not verified, and the police have advised the public to report any sightings but to not confront him."
+His identity is at this moment in time not verified, and the police have advised the public to report any sightings but to not confront him."

 The man noticed James smile at the news, unnerving him further.
 It reminded him why he had recognised his face.
 "You're..."